|Nutrition Facts (per serving)|

 Add brown sugar, vanilla, and cinnamon and heat for another 5 to 6 minutes, until quinoa is soft.

-Stir in strawberries and any extra healthy toppings such as pecans, hazelnuts, hemp seeds or flax seeds.
+Stir in strawberries and any extra other toppings such as pecans, hazelnuts, hemp seeds or flax seeds.

 - Recipes such as this one are a great reason to keep some leftover quinoa on hand.
-If you have leftover quinoa, just reheat it stove top with about 1/3 cup soy milk or other non-dairy milk until it's nice and hot, then add the remaining ingredients.
+If you have leftover quinoa, just reheat it on the stovetop with about 1/3 cup soy milk or other non-dairy milk until it's nice and hot, then add the remaining ingredients.

 - This recipe makes two servings.
 If you don't want to enjoy it all at once, set half of it aside before adding the fruit and nuts at the last step.
 Refrigerate it and use it the next day or later in the week, adding a little extra non-dairy milk to adjust the consistency.
 You can heat it in the microwave or on the stovetop.

-- Though the recipe suggests strawberries with pecans or hazelnuts, you can obviously swap these out for any combination of fruits, nuts or other healthy toppings you'd like.
+- Though the recipe suggests strawberries with pecans or hazelnuts, you can swap these out for any combination of fruits, nuts or other healthy toppings you'd like.
 Try hemp seeds or perhaps some raw vegan cacao nibs for a sweet morning treat with a bit of a crunch.

 - Add in a bit of your favorite vegan protein powder for even more protein.